FrendsPlatform/Frends.As2/README.md

 # Frends.As2

-Frends tasks for Python operations.
+Frends tasks for handling message in As2 protocol.

 # Tasks